abhchand/vanilla-tree-viewer/README.md

 ## <a name="highlighting-other-languages"></a>Highlighting Other Languages

 If you require syntax highlighting for any language not supported by default, you'll have to manually include the syntax definitions from `Highlight.js`.
+Don't worry, it's easy!

-See the [available list of language syntax definitions](https://cdnjs.com/libraries/highlight.js/10.4.1) supported by `highlight.js`.
+1. Find your language's syntax definitions from the [available list of language syntax definitions supported by `highlight.js`](https://cdnjs.com/libraries/highlight.js/10.4.1).
+2. Then, add the `<script>` for your syntax definitions _after_ the `VanillaTreeViewer` `<script>`.

-For **example**, highlighting ActionScript:
+For example, highlighting `ActionScript`:

 ```html
 <script type="text/javascript" src="https://cdn.jsdelivr.net/gh/abhchand/vanilla-tree-viewer@1.0.0/dist/index.min.js"></script>
 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/highlight.js/10.4.1/languages/actionscript.min.js"></script>
 ```

-Be sure to include the syntax highlighting definition(s) _after_ the `VanillaTreeViewer` `<script>`.

 # <a name="configuration"></a>Configuration